CCC-Attestation/attested-tls-poc/format-definitions/parsec-key-evidence-tpm.md

 - `tpmVer`: The version of the TPM specification to which the signature conforms.
-- `alg`: A COSEAlgorithmIdentifier containing the identifier of the algorithm used to generate the attestation signature.
 - `kid`: A UEID identifier that is shared between attester and verifier to uniquely identify the AIK (for example, a thumbprint of the public part of the attesting key used to produce `sig`).